Students admitted into the EOPS program will receive the following services:

 The EOPS/CARE tutoring services are available through the Learning Resource Center (LRC).
 The LRC also offers computers for academic support and word processing, study skills handouts, term paper packets and other resources.

 4. Priority Registration

 Priority Registration is offered to continuing EOPS students.
-You must be in the EOPS/CARE programs for a semester in order to be eligible for Priority Registration.
+You must be in the EOPS program for a semester in order to be eligible for Priority Registration.
 This is an opportunity to register for Fall and Spring classes before general registration begins and before classes are full.